dr-yst/org-x/memory-bank/activeContext.md

    - Adapted tests to work with the current implementation
    - Provided foundation for more comprehensive content parsing in the future

+4. Updated: Data model approach for tasks and notes
+   - Simplified the data model by unifying tasks and notes under OrgHeadline
+   - Defined helper methods for task/note distinction based on TODO keyword presence
+   - Made design more aligned with org-mode's inherent structure

-3. Added: Implementation of `orgmode.rs` file
+5. Added: Implementation of `orgmode.rs` file
    - Basic implementation using the Orgize parser
    - Definition of OrgDocument and OrgHeadline data structures
    - Basic parsing functionality for titles, headings, TODO items, tags, etc.